CyberByteCraft/domain-availability-checker/README.md

 # Domain Availability Checker (DAC)
-Domain Checker is a simple tool for monitoring the availability of domains and sending notifications via email and/or Discord.
+Domain Checker is a simple tool for monitoring the availability of domains and sending notifications via email.
 This tool is packaged as a Docker container for easy deployment in any environment.

 # Docker Hub
   This image is also available on Docker Hub: https://hub.docker.com/r/cyberbytecraft/domain-checker